-Many may think of school when they hear the term “homework”, and that is understandable.
-The reason CBT relies heavily on homework or “between session tasks,” during the therapy process is because it is at this point where clients can practise the skills they have learnt in therapy.
+You may think of school when they hear the term “homework”, and that's understandable.
+However, homework in CBT is actually a really good thing.
+The reason that there is a heavy focus on homework or “between session tasks,” during the therapy process is because it is at this point where you can practice the skills you have learnt in therapy.
 It also tends to be where the magic happens, new learning takes place and people start to notice a shift in how they are feeling.

 Imagine you and a friend want to learn a new language and sign up for Spanish lessons once a week.
 If you attend the one-hour weekly session but do not practise between sessions, but your friend practises daily in addition to attending the weekly session, who do you think will pick up more of the language?
 If your answer is your friend, then you are right!
 CBT is very similar in that those who make the time to practise using CBT skills daily are more likely to recover quicker and benefit more from CBT than those who just attend weekly sessions but do not complete the homework in between therapy sessions.

-The goal of CBT is to teach clients skills to become their own therapist so they can go on and self-manage their symptoms and ultimately oversee their recovery.
-So, the more clients practise mastering the skills outside of their therapy sessions, the better they tend to become in using those skills on their own and well into the future.
+The goal of CBT is to teach you skills to become your own therapist so you can go on and self-manage your day-to-day symptoms and ultimately oversee your recovery.
+So, the more you practice mastering the skills outside of your therapy sessions, the better you will become in using those skills on your own and well into the future.

 Quite often, us Brits like a quick fix, and many come to therapy expecting to be fixed without really doing anything.
 Unfortunately, this expectation is unrealistic.
 Most therapies nowadays involve work on both sides, and CBT is no different.